Tuesday, October 22, 2024 | Toby Opferman

 Intel Corporation

-April 2020 - Present
+January 2023 - Present

-Senior Principal Engineer Core OS Architecture
+Senior Principal Engineer Core OS/ISA Architect - Client Team

 Intel Corporation

-February 2019 - April 2020
+February 2019 - March 2020

-Principal Engineer & Director Windows OS Core
+Principal Engineer and Director Windows OS Core

 Intel Corporation